-From 2015 to 2019, AZTI conducted a deep-water longline survey (PALPROF) along the Basque Coast (600-2400 m deep) onboard a commercial longliner, with the objective of estimating and assessing the inter-annual variation of the abundance and biomass indices of the deep-water sharks and other ichthyofauna (Diez et al., WD01 2021).
+From 2015 to 2021, AZTI conducted a deep-water longline survey (PALPROF) along the Basque Coast (600-2400 m deep) onboard a commercial longliner, with the objective of estimating and assessing the inter-annual variation of the abundance and biomass indices of the deep-water sharks and other ichthyofauna (Diez et al., 2021 WD; Diez et al. 2021).
 More information is presented in Section 3.9.2. from Section 3 (3.
 Deep-water sharks; Leafscale gulper shark and Portuguese dogfish in the Northeast Atlantic (subareas 4-14)).

 The Spanish survey in the Cantabrian Sea and Galician waters (SpGFS-WIBTS-Q4) has covered this area annually since 1983 (except 1987), obtaining abundance indices and length distributions for the main commercial species and elasmobranchs.
-A new vessel (R/V Miguel Oliver) is in use since 2013.
+A new vessel (R/V Miguel Oliver) is in use since 2013, but in 2021, due to the vessel breakdown the survey was also partially conducted in R/V Vizconde de Eza, using the same gear.
 More details on the survey design, methodology and results can be found in ICES (2017).
-In 2020, elasmobranchs represented 11% of the total fish caught (Fernández-Zapico et al., WD04 2021b).
-Length distribution for the most abundant species are presented in the working document presented to WGEF (see WD04 - Fernández-Zapico et al., 2021b).
+Elasmobranchs represented 15% of the total fish caught in the survey in 2021 (Blanco et al., WD07 2022).
+Length distributions for the most abundant species are presented in the working document presented to WGEF (see WD07 - Blanco et al., 2022).